pdhoward/machinetester/README.md

-# Conversation Inspector for IBM Watson
+# Strategic Machines Tester for Intelligent Interactions

-The [Conversation Inspector for IBM Watson](https://github.com/nheidloff/conversation-inspector-for-ibm-watson) is a tool for developers to build conversational user experiences with [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html).
-The purpose of the tool is to display and manipulate the JSON that is sent between applications and Watson Conversation services.
-This is useful when, for example, you use [context variables](https://console.bluemix.net/docs/services/conversation/dialog-build.html#context) extensively to manage state information.
+This platform is a tool for developers to build conversational user experiences with strategic machines.
+The purpose of the tool is to display and manipulate the JSON that is sent between applications and Strategic Machine services.

+This is useful when, for example, you use context extensively to manage state information.

 Main functionality: